-Credit Utilization is the ratio of your total credit card balance to your available credit limit.
-This number helps lenders understand how much of your available line you're using, and it's a key factor in determining what interest rate they'll charge you.
-If you keep a low balance on your cards, that will help you maintain a good Credit Score.
+Credit utilization is the total credit card balance ratio to your available credit limit.
+This number helps lenders understand how much of your available line you're using, and it's a critical factor in determining what interest rate they'll charge you.
+Keeping a low balance on your cards will help you maintain a good Credit Score.

-A credit score can range between 300-850 points - but it doesn't matter how high that number may get; according to law passed by Congress back in 2003 (the Fair Credit Reporting Act), nobody has access to see who gets what when they go shopping around for financing deals at their local lender.
+A credit score can range between 300-850 points - but it doesn't matter how high that number may get.
+According to a law passed by Congress back in 2003 (the Fair Credit Reporting Act), nobody has access to see who gets what when they go shopping around for financing deals at their local lender.

 Payment history (35 percent)